morhendos/casino-liga/docs/ADMIN-INVITATION-FLOW.md

 # Admin Invitation Flow: Testing Guide

-This document provides a step-by-step guide for testing the new player invitation system in the Casino Liga application.
+This document provides a step-by-step guide for testing the new player invitation system in the Padeliga application.

 ## Prerequisites